Medically reviewed by Drugs.com. Last updated on Mar 7, 2022.

 Ramipril is an angiotensin-converting enzyme (ACE) inhibitor.
 It works by blocking a substance in the body that causes blood vessels to tighten.
 As a result, ramipril relaxes the blood vessels.
 This lowers blood pressure and increases the supply of blood and oxygen to the heart.

-Ramipril is also used in some patients after a heart attack.
-After a heart attack, some of the heart muscle is damaged and weakened.
-The heart muscle may continue to weaken as time goes by.
+Ramipril is also used in some patients with heart failure after a heart attack.
+After a heart attack, some of the heart muscles weaken and become damaged.
+These heart muscles may continue to weaken as time goes by.
 This makes it more difficult for the heart to pump blood.
-Ramipril may be started within the first few days after a heart attack to increase survival rate.
+Ramipril may be started within the first few days after a heart attack to increase the survival rate.

-Ramipril is also used to lessen the chance of heart attacks or strokes in patients 55 years of age or older and have serious heart disease.
+Ramipril is also used to lessen the chance of having heart attacks or strokes in patients 55 years of age or older with serious heart disease.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ramipril, the following should be considered: